 What's involved in a fat transfer treatment?

 People interested in having a fat grafting treatment need to have a consultation (complimentary) to discuss the procedure with Dr. Elliott and determine if it's their best treatment option.
-Smokers, patients on anticoagulants (blood thinners), people with poorly controlled medical problems, weights that fluctuate up and down more than 10 lbs, or who have body dysmorphic disorder, are not eligible for the treatment.
+Smokers, patients on anticoagulants (blood thinners), people with poorly controlled medical problems, those whose weights fluctuate up and down more than 10 lbs, and people who have body dysmorphic disorder, are not eligible for the treatment.

-On the day of the treatment, Dr. Elliott gently injects anesthetic and then painlessly removes some fat with only mild suction.
-The fat is washed and then meticulously injected into the treatment areas.
+On the day of the treatment, Dr. Elliott gently injects anesthetic and then painlessly removes a small amount of fat through one or two needle puncture sites.
+The fat is washed free of anesthetic and blood and then meticulously injected into the areas where plumping is desired.

-The area from where the fat was harvested is usually minimally tender for a few days after the procedure.
-Facial bruising and swelling can vary from none to moderate, varying of course among individuals.
-Most people can return to social and work activities within about three days after a fat transfer.
+No stitches are needed but the area where the fat was harvested is usually tender and feels bruised for a few days after the procedure.
+Facial bruising and swelling in the areas where the fat is transferred can vary from none to moderate, varying of course among individuals.

 What are potential problems or complications with fat transfer?